 Step – 1 Start with the Library Cache

 Most problems following upgrades are related to the cache files on your Mac.
 Open a session in Finder and type in ‘~/Library/Caches/’ and press Go.

 This shows you all the folders in your Cache.

 The folders that you are interested in to fix these problems are all related to the app store.

 Step – 2 Get Rid of These Folders

 Move these folders to your trash.
 Now you can safely clear temporary items from /private/var/folders.
 When you reboot your Mac, it triggers built in cache clearing functions and will delete the temporary items in /private/var and /var/folders will delete themselves as required.

 So all you have to do is Restart your Mac.
 That should bring back up your app store screen with all the details.

-This performs additional activities to get rid of temporary files and caches.
-When your Mac has finished booting into Safe mode, simply go ahead and reboot as normal and it should take care of the problem.
+This safe restart performs additional activities to get rid of temporary files and caches.
+When your Mac has finished booting into Safe mode, go ahead and reboot as normal and it should take care of the problem.
 As a practice, when troubleshooting macOS related problems, start with the cache files for the related area.
 This seems to fix most of the problems.

 Reset your cache of accepted certificates